hackclub/some-assembly-required/README.md

 - Z80 is another one you might know - remember those TI-8X calculators you may have used in school?
 Well, to program those, you'd use the Z80 assembly language!
 - RISC-V is a simpler assembly language, made for educational and research purposes

-Given that the processor on my Macbook Pro is an Intel X86-64, I will be using X86 assembly code to demonstrate assembly concepts.
+Given that the processor on my MacBook Pro is an Intel X86-64, I will be using X86 assembly code to demonstrate assembly concepts.
 Yes, I know, my computer is old.
 Sorry.

+### Data
+_NOTE: Fill this in about bits vs bytes etc_

 ### Registers